AguaClara/SWOT/AguaClara Water Treatment Plant Design/Flow Control and Measurement/FCM_Design.md

 The CDC makes it easy and accurate to dose chemicals.
 The flow of chemicals automatically adjusts to changes in the plant flow rate to keep a constant dose, set by the operator.
 When a turbidity event occurs, the operator can change the dose of coagulant by moving the coagulant slider _lower_ on the lever to increase the dose.
 The slider has labelled marks so the operator can record the dose accurately.

 #### **How it works**
 A lot of design has gone into the CDC.
-The design equations and their derivations can be [found here](https://github.com/AguaClara/CEE4540_Master/blob/master/AguaClara%20Water%20Treatment%20Plant%20Design/Flow%20Control%20and%20Measurement/Derivation_designing_the_cdc.md "CDC Design Derivation"), and you are very, very strongly encouraged to read them.
+The design equations and their derivations that the following steps are based on can be [found here](https://github.com/AguaClara/CEE4540_Master/blob/master/AguaClara%20Water%20Treatment%20Plant%20Design/Flow%20Control%20and%20Measurement/FCM_Derivation_designing_the_cdc.md "CDC Design Derivation"), and you are very, very strongly encouraged to read them.

 The CDC can be designed manually using the equations from the derivation linked above or via aide_design, using the equations found in [cdc_functions.py](https://github.com/AguaClara/aide_design/blob/master/aide_design/cdc_functions.py).
 Either way, the design algorithm is roughly the same:

-1. Calculate the maximum flow rate, $Q_{Max, \, Tube}$, through each available dosing tube diameter that keeps error due to minor losses below 10% of total head loss.
-Recall that tubing diameter is an array, as there are many to choose from.
-This means that for each step, there will be as many solutions as there are diameters available.
+1. Calculate the maximum flow rate, $Q_{Max, \, Tube}$, through each available dosing tube diameter $D$ that keeps error due to minor losses below 10% of total head loss.
+Recall that tubing diameter is an array, as there are many diameters available at hardware stores and suppliers.
+This means that for each step, there will be as many solutions as there are reasonable diameters available.

 $$ Q_{Max, \, Tube} = \frac{\pi D^2}{4} \sqrt{\frac{2 h_L g \Pi_{Error}}{\sum{K_e} }} $$